Traditional IRA or Roth IRA – Which one should you contribute to?

 How is This Possible?

-You may be wondering why everyone doesn’t do this?
-Well, there are a few reasons this strategy is only feasible for early retirees.
+Well, there are a few reasons this strategy only makes sense for early retirees…

 Long Conversion Timeframe